-Food stations are a modern combination of a buffet and a plated service:
+Food stations offer a nice combination of a buffet and a plated service:

-- Like a buffet – you get up to “fill your plate”, as opposed to waiting for a waiter to bring your food.
+- Like a buffet – you grab a plate and fill it with the food you want, as opposed to waiting for a waiter to bring you food.

 - Instead of one long buffet table – you have multiple stations, which helps shorten (but not eliminate) lines and alleviate congestion.